fumeapp/laranuxt/.devcontainer/README.md

 Once the Dev Container successfully built you can run your typically `artisan`/`composer`/`yarn` commands.

-We suggest after everting is built opening up 2 integrated terminals.
+We suggest after everything is built opening up 2 integrated terminals.

-> To migrate and seed container database.
-Then run api server
+> To migrate and seed container database & To run API server
 1. One to run `yarn seed` && `yarn api`

 > To run Nuxt server